mesa1014/ICC_2D/README.md

 ### Steps:

-- clone this repo into the Chaste projects folder
+- clone this repo into the Chaste projects folder.

+- copy /fibre/2by3_fibre_s.ortho to the Chaste "testoutput" folder or change the path in line 155 of icc2dsim_Du.hpp.

 - if you want to use Nash1998 contraction model (this is the default in the main test, so you **must** do this step), copy /utils/NashContractionModel.cpp (and .hpp) files to /Chaste/heart/src/odes/contractionmodels/ and change the constants if necessary: